-NLGA SPS 2 Questions and Ratif ied Staff Responses Date Issued / Ratified Clause No. Questions Ratified NLGA Staff Response June 2006 Section 6 Manufactured Holes Q. How are Manufactured Holes dealt with in MSR lumber?
-In 1650Fb - the area of the hole would be 7/8".
-What would the length of the hole be?
-A. The length manufactured holes for all MGL lumber be the width of piece - 1 occurrence per 12'.
-The area of the hole shall not exceed the equivalent area of the knot hole permitted.
-April 1999 Sections 6.2 White Specks Q. How are white specks assessed for SPS 2 graded lumber?
-A. In the same manner as #2, 1/3 the volume of the piece.
+SPS 2 - Machine Graded L umber 1 QUESTIONS AND RATIFIED RESPO DNSES DATE ISSUED / RATIFIED CLAUSE NO. QUESTIONS RATIFIED NLGA STAFF RESPONSE Apr 1999 Sections 6.2 White Specks Q. How are white specks assessed for SPS 2 graded lumber?
+A. In the same manner as No. 2 grade, 1/3 the volume of the piece.
 Sept.
-2005 Note: The above White specks response is now inc cluded in SPS 2 (Section 6) and Para.
-128 of grade rule Aug.
-2001 Section 6.1 Slope of grain Q. If slope of grain is 1 in 8 in the tested portion of a piece of 1650F b machine graded lumber, can the piece have a slope of grain of 1 in 8 in the untested portion of the piece?
-A. Yes April 1999 Sections 6.2 Grub holes Q. How are grub holes assessed for SPS 2 graded lumber?
-A. In the same manner as #2.
+2005 Note: The abov e White specks response is now included ir n SPS 2 (Section 6) and Para.
+128 of Grade Rule Aug 2001 Section 6.1 Slope of grain Q. If slope of grain is 1 in 8 in the tested portion of a piece of 1650Fb machine graded lumber, can the piece have a slope of grain of 1 in 8 in the untested portion of the piece?
+A. Yes Note: The e above Slope of Grain response is now inco orporated in SPS 2, Table 6 Apr 1999 Sections 6.2 Grub holes Q. How are grub holes assessed for SPS 2 graded lumber?
+A. In the same manner as No. 2 grade.
 Refer to NLGA (NGR) Interpretations.
-Sept.
-2005 Note: The above Grub Hole respor nse is now included in SPS 2 (Section 6) Sept.
-2003 Section 12 Qualification Q. You indicated that since the mill is already producing MSR, they might not have to go through the whole certification process but just do an intensive sample with the new machine at the new boundary settings.
+Sep 2005 Note: The above Grub Hole response is no ow included in SPS 2 (Section 6) Sep 2003 Section 12 Qualification Q. You indicated that since the mill is already producing MSR, they might not have to go through the whole certification process but just do an intensive sample with the new machine at the new boundary settings.
 Did I get this correct? (do you mean intensive sample or a double sample)?
 A. For a new machine, the whole certification process is required.
-Sept.
-2003 Section 12.6 Qualification Q. If the mill is certifying a 3 grade combination, say 2400, 2100 and 1650, they do not need to certify or do double sampling for the two grade combination of 2100, 1650 or the one grade combination 1650, as long as they keep the same boundary settings as they used for the 3 grade combination.
-Q. Do I understand this correctly?
-A. Not as long as you already did the double sampling on the 3 grade combination.
-If they used different boundary settings for the two grade combination, this would require certification and double sampling.
-A. Correct
+Sep 2003 Section 12.6 Qualification Q. If the mill is certifying a 3-grade combination, say 2400, 2100 and 1650, they do not need to certify or do double sampling for the two-grade combination of 2100, 1650 or the one grade combination 1650, as long as they keep the same boundary settings as they used for the 3-grade combination.
+Do I understand this correctly?
+A. Correct, as long as you already did the double sampling on the 3-grade combination.
+If they used different boundary settings for the two-grade combination, this would require certification and double sampling.
+Sep 2003 Sections 12.1.3/12.6 Qualification Q. If you certify a multi-grade combin drop an item and not have to certify the re (as long as the boundary settings remain t question, does it matter which item you d example, it sounds like I can drop the 2400 the 2100 and 1650 grades.
+What if I dropp leaving a 2400, 1650 combination - Do I has that combination?
+I guess a more generic be is there any circumstance where I woul the same grades in different combinations boundary settings were different).
+A. See response immediately above.
+Section 12.6 of the SPS 2 also deals with adding grades to an existing combination.